aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-custom-stream-provider/_index.md

 ### 1. Aspose.HTML for Java Library

 You must have the Aspose.HTML for Java library installed and configured in your Java environment.
-If you haven't already, you can download the library from the [official download link](https://releases.aspose.com/html/java/).
+If you haven't already, you can download the library from the [download link](https://releases.aspose.com/html/java/).

 ### 2. Input EPUB File